 - Errors or omissions – covers coding mistakes and software errors related to any professional services provided

-- Electronic media – helps in the event the small business is sued for slander, defamation, libel, infringement, or other issues related to data published on the internet
+- Electronic media – helps if a small business is sued for slander, defamation, libel, infringement, or other issues related to data published on the internet

 What other types of insurance might my small business need?

-While cyber insurance helps protect small businesses in the event of a cyber crime, small business owners should consider other types of insurance:
+While cyber insurance can help protect small businesses in the event of a cybercrime, small business owners should also consider additional types of insurance:

-Commercial auto insurance helps cover liability and physical damage for vehicles owned by your company.
+Commercial auto insurance helps cover liability and physical damage for vehicles owned by a company.

-General liability insurance helps protect your small business against third-party claims of bodily injury, property damage, or personal injury.
+General liability insurance helps protect a small business against third-party claims of bodily injury, property damage, or personal injury.

-Business owner’s policy (BOP) insurance offers bundled protection from claims related to property damage, fire, personal injury, advertising injury, and other issues.
+Business owner’s policy (BOP) insurance offers bundled protection that helps protect against claims related to property damage, fire, personal injury, advertising injury, and other issues.